 2000 – Baritone Gregorio Gonzalez wins First Place in the Vocal Competition.

-2001 – Tenor Rodell Rosel wins the Vocal Competition and embarks on an ambitious career including appearances with LA Opera.
+2001 – Tenor Rodell Rosel wins the Vocal Competition and embarks on an ambitious career including appearances with LA Opera, the Metropolitan Opera and Houston Opera.

 2002 – Baritone David Babinet wins First Place in the Vocal Competition.

 2003 – Board members Kathy Sanders and Kay Truitt co-host the 9th annual New Year’s Eve Ball “Strauss in Vienna Ball” at The Lodge in Rancho Mirage.
 Ted Herman’s band performs and Competition winners soprano Sarah Joy Heerema and bass-baritone Nathan Stark sing arias by Mozart, Rodgers-Hammerstein, Lerner-Loewe and Webber.
-Board members attending include President Hendrick de Boer and his wife Doreen as well as Renée Glickman, Fay Bock, Shirley Cain, Jean Carrus, Dr. Joseph Wellington Clayes, Eva Cohen, Dr. Earl Myers, Barbara Salsbury, Dr. Robert Watson and Marie Shaw Wolpert; opera diva Angela Meade wins first place in the Vocal Competition and launches a highly successful career.
+Board members attending include President Hendrick de Boer and his wife Doreen as well as Renée Glickman, Fay Bock, Shirley Cain, Jean Carrus, Dr. Joseph Wellington Clayes, Eva Cohen, Dr. Earl Myers, Barbara Salsbury, Dr. Robert Watson and Marie Shaw Wolpert; members enjoy Rigoletto, Miss Saigon and a Gala with the London City Opera at the McCallum; opera diva Angela Meade wins first place in the Vocal Competition and launches a highly successful career.

 2004 – George Klauss appointed Guild president; Jeff Britton writes about the Vocal Competition in the Desert Sun, “Snagging the first place $2500 award by Lilli Joseph was 22 year old tenor Kalil Wilson, whose excerpt from Don Giovanni was marked by long carefully constructed passages built to hearty crescendos of fortitude….As always, Mona Lands provided effective, yet unobtrusive piano accompaniment, while the Guild’s new president, George Klauss, served as emcee.”

-2005 – Guild members attend a general membership tea and La Traviata preview concert and Allegro members enjoy a black tie cocktail party at the Lodge in Rancho Mirage; Amber Wagner wins first place in the Vocal Competition and goes on to the 2007 Metropolitan Opera National Council Auditions Grand Finals and is featured in the documentary “The Audition.”
+2005 – Guild members attend a general membership tea and La Traviata preview concert and Allegro members enjoy a black tie cocktail party at the Lodge in Rancho Mirage; Bruce Johansen establishes a new $5000 scholarship which is dedicated to his high school music teacher Dr. Randolph Hunt whose daughter Lorraine Hunt-Lieberson had a brilliant career at the Metropolitan Opera; Amber Wagner wins first place in the Vocal Competition and goes on to the 2007 Metropolitan Opera National Council Auditions Grand Finals and is featured in the documentary “The Audition.”

-2006 – Reduced price tickets are offered to Guild members for the Teatro Lirico d’Europa production of La Traviata at the McCallum Theatre; two additional performances at the McCallum include the Helikon Opera Company production of Die Fledermaus and a concert with Frederika Von Stade and Samuel Ramey; bass Apollo Wong wins First Place in the Vocal Competition.
+2006 – Reduced price tickets are offered to Guild members for the Teatro Lirico d’Europa production of La Traviata at the McCallum Theatre; two additional performances at the McCallum include the Helikon Opera Company production of Die Fledermaus and a concert with Frederika Von Stade and Samuel Ramey; bass Apollo Wong wins First Place in the Vocal Competition; Allegros are treated to a cocktail reception at the home of Russell Van Hooser.

 2008 – The Guild celebrates with a black tie Gala at the Thunderbird Country Club on February 16 including dancing to the music of Wayne Foster Entertainment and a musical program featuring soprano Lauren Criddle, tenor Mathew Edwardsen and 2006 Competition winner bass Apollo Wong; baritone Joseph Kyung Teak Lim wins First Place in the Vocal Competition.